 What is the best diet plan for losing the baby weight if you are not breastfeeding?

 You need balanced meals at least 3-4 times a day for your stamina and energy.
 Stock your kitchen with healthy foods so junk food, sweet temptations, and your trigger foods won’t derail your healthy diet.
 Cut back on extra fats and oils, where calories can creep up.
 Snack on fruits, vegetables, lean protein, and high-fiber foods that will help fill you up without filling you out.
-Drink plenty of water and nutritious beverages, but be careful of alcohol calories that can add up quickly.
+Drink plenty of water and nutritious beverages.

 What is the best diet plan for losing the baby weight if you are breastfeeding?

 Breastfeeding moms should not go on weight loss diets because they need plenty of calories to lactate and provide the sole source of nutrition to their infants.
 Even if the weight doesn’t come off as fast as if you were not breastfeeding, take comfort in knowing you are doing the best thing for the baby.
-Breast milk is designed by Mother Nature to give your baby everything they need for growth and development for the first several months of life.
+Breast milk [gives]your baby everything they need for growth and development for the first several months of life.

 Good nutrition is imperative.
 Your diet affects the quality of the breast milk, whereas the quantity is based on how much you nurse.